zzjkf2009/DubinsCurves/README.md

 ## Overview

 This is an exercise project to design a path planning components using high-quality software engineering practices.
 This project used Breadth First Search graph search algorithm to find an feasible path from start node to goal node. the Cartesian map is given.
 After define the start and goal node, it will generate a path.
-Opencv library was used to draw the map and the path to provide a intuitive graph for user.
+OpenCV library was used to draw the map and the path to provide a intuitive graph for user.

 ## Pipeline
 - The workspace is defined as a 250-by-150 map and there are three obstacles, one rectangle, one circle, one polynomial.
 Those three obstacles are represent by Half-plane and semi-algebraic  models.